-You’ve probably heard before that one of the best ways to get good at something is to start while you’re young, and we think that the same holds true for gardening.
-What’s even better about this activity is that kids love to get messy, so if gardening is a hobby that you want them to take up, they’re bound to love planting and digging in their early years!
+You’ve probably heard that one of the best ways to get good at something is to start while you’re young, and gardening is no exception.
+What’s even better about this activity is that kids love to get messy, so if gardening is a hobby that you want them to take up, there’s a good chance they’ll love planting and digging in their early years.

-However, keep in mind that the way you garden with children will be slightly different than the way you garden on your own – they need to start off slow and simple so that they really learn the ins and outs of it all!
-That said, here are some of the best flowers to plant with kids:
+Keep in mind, though, that the way you garden with children will be different than how you do it on your own: You’ll need to start them off slow and simple so that they really learn the ins and outs of it all.

-Sunflowers are a great choice for first time gardeners because the seeds are pretty large and thus, easier to manage.
-And since they’ll really do well in just about any sunny garden, maintenance isn’t too complex either!
-Sunflowers are also ideal if you’re looking for flowers to give to children in a vase, again since they’re easy to care for: you’ll only need to re-cut the stems and change the water after 3 days and keep them in a sunny spot.
+Sunflowers are a great choice for first-time gardeners because their seeds are pretty large and, thus, easier to manage.
+And since they do well in just about any sunny garden, maintenance isn’t too complex either.
+For that reason, sunflowers are also ideal if you’re looking for flowers to give to children in a vase: You’ll only need to re-cut the stems and change the water after three days, and keep them in a sunny spot.

-Impatiens are another flower that don’t require much attention in order to thrive – ultimately, they really just need enough water to quench their thirst and a nice shady spot.
-These are a fun one to plant with children during the warmer months, and depending on where you get them, planting could be as simple as digging a quick hole and sticking the roots in.
+Impatiens is another flower that doesn’t require much attention in order to thrive; ultimately, you really just need to give them enough water to quench their thirst and put them in a nice shady spot.
+These are fun flowers to plant with kids during the warmer months, and, depending on where you get them, planting can be as simple as digging a quick hole and sticking the roots in.

-We love tulips, especially because of their beautiful colors, and we bet their bright shades will catch your childrens’ eyes too!
-One of our favorite fun facts about these flowers is that they are the only kind of flower that will keep growing even after they’ve been cut – pretty amazing, right?
-Should you be looking for a flower to give your child to care for rather than to plant, maintenance is also pretty basic – the flowers will just need to be kept in a spot that does not receive direct sunlight or any drafts, and the water will just need to be changed about every 2-3 days (you can help them out with this one by cutting the stems during water changes!).
+A tulip‘s beautiful colors and bright shades are sure to catch your children’s eyes.
+Should you be looking for a flower to give your child to care for rather than to plant, tulips fit the bill nicely since maintenance is pretty basic.
+The flowers just need to be kept in a spot that does not receive direct sunlight or any drafts, and the water will need to be changed every 2-3 days.
+(You can help them with this one by cutting the stems during water changes!)

-It’s typically recommended that you plant daffodils in the fall, so if you’re looking for a fun family activity as we speak, head out to your garden with some daffodil bulbs!
-While results may not be instant (they’ll bloom in spring), we’re confident that both you and your children will be amazed at the sight when they start to grow.
-As for location, seek an area of your garden that’s either totally sunny or partly sunny.
+Daffodils should be planted in the fall, so if you’re looking for a fun family activity to do when the weather starts to get cooler, head out to your garden with some daffodil bulbs!
+While results won’t be instant (they’ll bloom in spring), we’re confident that both you and your kids will be amazed when the flowers start to poke through the ground.
+As for a location, plant them in an area of your garden that’s either totally or partly sunny.

-Daisies, and especially gerbera daisies, are another flower that we think are perfect for parents and children to plant and care for together.
-While seeds for gerbera daisies will require daily watering, they don’t have to be watered too much, so they’re great for teaching children about how to be careful and precise with watering.
-As they start to grow someone will need to remove the dead blooms (this is where you can help out), but it’s a great learning opportunity for your children as they watch.
+Daisies, and especially gerbera daisies, are another flower that’s perfect for parents and kids to plant and care for together.
+While seeds for gerberas will require daily watering, they don’t have to be watered too much, so they’re great for teaching children about how to be careful and precise with watering.
+As they start to grow, you can show them how to remove the dead blooms, which is a great learning opportunity for your children.

-Carnations are a classic, and they’re one that we love to see in floral arrangements.
-Something that we find so appealing about carnations is that they’re easy to work with not just for planting, but also for making unique arrangements such as our floral cupcakes!
-Our team even had the pleasure of making these with some children this past summer, and the results were awesome (the kids sure loved them too!).
+Carnations are a classic, and they’re one flower that we love to see in floral arrangements.
+They’re easy to work with, not just for planting but also for making unique creations, such as our flower birthday cakes!